peterhurford/git-aliases.zsh/README.md

 (Once you have this plugin, you can clone this plugin via `clone peterhurford git-aliases.zsh` instead.
 Much better!)

+### Antigen
+If you're using the [Antigen](https://github.com/zsh-users/antigen) framework for ZSH, all you have to do is add `antigen bundle peterhurford/git-aliases.zsh` to your `.zshrc` wherever you're adding your other antigen bundles.
+Antigen will automatically clone the repo and add it to your antigen configuration the next time you open a new shell.

+### Bash
 If you use the non-recommended alternative, bash, you can install this directly to you r `~/.bash_profile`: